-For the first BE PART fieldwork at SSW we will be working with Kathrin Böhm and Wapke Feenstra from artist collective Myvillages.
-Over the next 2 years we will work together on an international trans-local programme called The Rural School of Economics.
+For the first BE PART fieldwork at SSW we are be working with Kathrin Böhm and Wapke Feenstra from artist collective Myvillages.
+Over 2 years we are working together on an international trans-local programme called The Rural School of Economics.

 Myvillages understands economies as the way we assign value to things, get access to means and organise relationships.
 Economies are a social and cultural phenomenon and part of our everyday.
 They ask, how can economies benefit those who make them?